MerelMoehn/favoread/README.md

 ## Frameworks & Libraries used
 - [Django](https://www.djangoproject.com/)
   - This website is built using Django, a high-level Python web framework.
 I have also used Django to provide an admin view, create forms and test my website.
 Further features used include
   - [Django Allauth](https://django-allauth.readthedocs.io/en/latest/index.html) I used Allauth for user authentification.

-- Crispy Forms for styling my forms
+  - [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/)I used Crispy Forms for styling my form.

 - [jQuery](https://jquery.com/)
   - I used jQuery to add functionality to Bootstrap components and within my scripts.